Dhara-95/bank_tech_test/README.md

 # Bank Tech Test
-This is a practice tech test challenge, which aims to simulate a Bank.
+This is a practice tech test challenge, which aims to have the core functionality of a Bank.
 The user can interact with the code via IRB to deposit and withdraw money, as well as printing a bank statement to see their transaction history.

 The original instructions for this challenge can be found here: https://github.com/makersacademy/course/blob/master/individual_challenges/bank_tech_test.md